datalad/blog/content/posts/forgejo-runner-podman-deployment/index.md

 This could be fixed by "forking" the action to `.forgejo/workflows/codespell.yml` and replacing `ubuntu-latest` with a supported platform.
-As can be seen from the screenshot above, the runner we create has the label `docker`, and this is what `runs-on` is matched against.
+As can be seen from the screenshot above, the runner we created has the label `docker`, and this is what `runs-on` is matched against.

 However, we can also just make our runner support `ubuntu-latest` too!
 All it takes is adding any additional environments to `/etc/forgejo-runner/runner.yaml`, like so: